Skip to main content

 budgetparty ideasbirthday planningDIY

 Last year I threw a dinosaur party for $67.
 The erupting volcano was a $3 baking soda experiment from YouTube.
 The guests screamed so loud the neighbors came to check on us.
 The celebrant's best friend told her mom it was "the best party ever."
-You can throw an incredible birthday party for under $100 by hosting at home, DIY-ing one statement decoration, focusing your budget on one great activity, and feeding 15 guests for under $40 with build-your-own food stations.
+You can throw an incredible birthday party on a tight budget — under $100 — by hosting at home, DIY-ing one statement decoration, focusing your budget on one great activity, and feeding 15 guests for under $40 with build-your-own food stations.
 Party Genius data from thousands of party plans confirms that guest satisfaction doesn't correlate with spending above $100 for home parties.

 That's the formula.
 The rest of this guide gives you the exact line-by-line breakdowns at three price points -- $50, $75, and $100 -- so you can pick the tier that matches your wallet and run with it.